mark-ayiah/CPSC-464-Inclusive-Syllabi/interface/README.md

-# Algorithmic Curation of Inclusive Syllabi:
-## Tool for Measuring and Recommending Diversity in Course Content

 ## Running the Program
 Make sure you're in the proper directory by running the following command from the root directory:
 ```